-Netflix’s 'Our Planet': Interview with director Alastair Fothergill - The Bristol Magazine Online
+Our Planet: An interview with director Alastair Fothergill - The Bristol Magazine Online

 Broadcasting the series through Netflix also means that the series’ core message can be spread across a worldwide audience.
 “From 5 April we will be shown in 190 countries, with 139 million subscribers.
 A lot of those subscribers are aged 16–30, which is the age group which has deserted terrestrial TV, and they are also the people who really care about the environment,” he says.
 “We’ll be on Netflix for months and years to come, allowing us to continue the conversation.”

-Following the global climate strikes in March where children from more than 100 countries across the world walked out of their classrooms to protest against the lack of governmental action in preventing climate change, the discussion about preserving the Earth definitely isn’t wavering.
+Following the series of global climate strikes where children from more than 100 countries across the world walk out of their classrooms to protest against the lack of governmental action in preventing climate change, the discussion about preserving the Earth definitely isn’t wavering.

-In order to keep the conversation going, there will be an enormous source of regularly updated online content available from the WWF following the series launch, so audiences can find out more about the habitats featured in the series, as well as what people can do in their everyday lives to make a positive difference to global warming.
-There is also a fully illustrated companion book to the series available, published by Bantam Press.

-Working together on a joint project, WWF, Netflix, PHORIA and Google have created an augmented reality (AR) globe installation called REWILD Our Planet, which will go on tour around the UK, Singapore and New York.
-The first installation opened at We The Curious in Bristol last month and is open to the public until 2 June.
-Visitors can explore the planet through AR, investigating the vast habitats of animals from across the world as if you were really there.
+Working together on a joint project, WWF, Netflix, PHORIA and Google have created an augmented reality (AR) globe installation called REWILD Our Planet, which went on tour around the UK, Singapore and New York.
+The first installation opened at We The Curious in Bristol last year.
+Visitors were able to explore the planet through AR, investigating the vast habitats of animals from across the world as if they were really there.

 From a young age, Fothergill was fascinated by animals and the natural world.
 Born in London, he went to Harrow before reading zoology at Durham University where he entered a competition for students to make a natural history documentary.
 “We went to Botswana and made a really rather bad film.
 But it was a wonderful way of appreciating that film-making was a way for me to show my passion for the natural world to other people.”